Jasperav/cdrs_orm/README.md

 - this crate does use https://github.com/Jasperav/cdrs.
 If the open PR's on https://github.com/AlexPikalov/cdrs are merged, that cdrs crate will be used
 - not all types are supported yet.
 Feel free to add them!
 Supported types can be found in CassandraDataType in crate cdrs_con.
+- currently only available through git, not by crates.io (because the PR's aren't merged in the cdrs branch).

+## Contributing
+- Before creating a PR, make sure to run to run the executable 'internal-ci'.
+This will validate the code and run tests.

 ## Usage